-The school is a small, rural primary school in Northumberland and is part of a federation with Broomhaugh Church of England First School.
+The school is a small, rural primary school in Northumberland and is part of a federation with Corbridge Church of England First School.
 The school website outlines our ambitions for the children, our place in the national and global community and our vision for learning.

-We teach children about the school's values of Friendship, Truth, Respect, Thankfulness and Forgiveness which includes respect for one another and the wider communities to which they belong.
+We teach children about the school's values of respect, truth, forgiveness, kindness and thankfulness, which includes respect for one another and the wider communities to which they belong.
 We celebrate individuality and the unique talents and characteristics of each child.
 Our school promotes and teaches children to appreciate pluralistic British values.